nozo-tech/sushiroll/README.md

 ## Introduction

-Sushiroll is a revolutionary social networking platform developed by the innovative minds at NOZO.tech.
+Sushiroll is a revolutionary social networking platform developed by creators, for creators.
 Born out of the desire to create a space that transcends the limitations of traditional social networks, Sushiroll is designed to prioritize user agency, community building, and a rich, engaging experience.
 This README.md file provides an overview of the project, its features, and guidance on getting started.

 ## Features